cfdxkk/cfdxkk/README.md

 Hello! 👋
 The gallery below shows some of the open source projects¹ I've worked on, hope you like it.
-Wark language: Chinese, English and Japanese.
+Woork language: Chinese, English and Japanese.

 ¹ Each project has a different open source license(s), which may change over time.
 Please refer to the open source license(s) in correct project repository.